 When news began to flow out of Australia about Lebanese immigrants being attacked by gangs of “whites” on Sydney’s beaches I was reminded of what one of former colleagues on our faculty at SDSU went through back when Iranian revolutionaries raided the U.S. embassy in Tehran and held its occupants for 444 days.
-My colleague came into my office (I was “chair” at the time) rather shaken that he was walking home when a car drove by and some youths yelled “Go home, you Iranian-Muslim bastard, or we’ll kill you!”
+My colleague came into my office (I was “chair” at the time) rightly upset that he was walking home when a car drove by and some youths yelled “Go home, you Iranian-Muslim bastard, or we’ll kill you!”
 My colleague was an American citizen with a Ph.D. from an American university, and a Hindu from Calcutta.
 “I’m not Iranian,” he protested.”

 “I know that,” I replied, ”but you’re a ‘swarthy guy’; just the wrong shade on that side of the street.”
 He wanted to know where ‘swarthy guys’ were from, and I told him “lots of places,” resisting the impulse to say “Why Swarthia, of course.”